janraasch/catpics/README.md

 You will need [Leiningen][lein] 2.0 or above installed.

 ## Development
-First, initialize your development database running:

-    lein run migrate

-To compile ClojureScript once for development, run
+To compile ClojureScript run:

-    lein cljsbuild once

-And, to automatically compile updates to ClojureScript files, run

-    lein cljsbuild auto
+    lein figwheel

-Then, to start a web server for the application, run:
+Then, to start the web server for the application, run:

     lein run